Battle of Mantinea (418 BC): Opposing forces

+Battle

 As the battle began, each side's right wing began to outflank the other's left, due to the erratic movements of each hoplite trying to cover himself with the shield of the man beside him.
 Agis tried to strengthen the line by ordering the Sciritae and his left to break off contact with the rest of the army and match the length of the Argive line.
 To cover the void created, he ordered the companies of Hipponoidas and Aristocles to leave their positions in the center and cover the line.
 This however was not achieved, for the two captains were unable, or unwilling to complete these maneuvers on such short notice.
 Donald Kagan considers it an ill-advised move and gives credit to the two captains for disobeying orders that could have lost the battle for the Spartans.
 Others considered that the original move could have succeeded.

 In any case, the Mantineans and the right part of the Argives, the elite Argive Thousand, entered the gap and routed the Brasideans and the Sciritae, and pursued them for a long distance.
 In the meantime, the Tegeans and the regular Spartan army routed the Argives and Arcadians in the center.
 Most of them did not stand to fight, but they fled as the Spartans approached; some were trampled in their hurry to get away before the enemy reached them.
 While the Argive-Arcadian center was being chased off the field, the Athenians who formed the left were beginning to get encircled.
 Their cavalry prevented a rout, allowing the Athenian infantry to retreat in good order.
 Agis did not pursue the Athenians but turned the center and right around and marched to give support to his hard-pressed left.
 The Mantineans were chased off the field with heavy losses while the Spartans allowed the Argive Thousand to escape virtually unharmed.

 The Spartans did not pursue the enemy for long after the battle was won.